An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: High Point Relaxation and Value Functions

 We will derive the OA around $(\mathbf{y}^1, \mathbf{v}^1, \mathbf{x}^1)$.
-Note that $L$ is composed of three parts, and only the first part is nonlinear.
-We will derive the OA just for the nonlinear part since the OA of a linear term is equal to itself.
-If we consider just the left-hand side of constraint \eqref{eq:lower_level_optimality_constraint4} and derive the OA for that:
+Note that $L$ is composed of three parts: the first two parts are nonlinear, while the third part (charging cost) is linear.
+We will derive the OA for both nonlinear parts since the OA of a linear term is equal to itself.
+For the first term, if we consider the left-hand side of constraint \eqref{eq:lower_level_optimality_constraint4} and derive the OA:

-Equation \eqref{eq20} is separable by link $(i, j)$.
-Let's $\eta_{ij}$ the link specific OA of equation \eqref{eq20}, we can write: